cfug/flutter.cn/src/docs/cookbook/testing/integration/profiling.md

         expect(await driver.getText(itemFinder), 'Item 50');
       });

-      // Convert the Timeline into a TimelineSummary that's easier to read and
+      // Convert the Timeline into a TimelineSummary that's easier to
-      // understand.
+      // read and understand.
-      // 将 Timeline 转换成 TimelineSummary 用以便捷阅读和理解。
       final summary = new TimelineSummary.summarize(timeline);

-      // Then, save the summary to disk
+      // Then, save the summary to disk. summary.writeSummaryToFile('scrolling_summary', pretty: true);
-      // 然后，将摘要保存到磁盘
-      summary.writeSummaryToFile('scrolling_summary', pretty: true);

       // Optionally, write the entire timeline to disk in a json format.
-This
-      // file can be opened in the Chrome browser's tracing tools found by
+      // This file can be opened in the Chrome browser's tracing tools
-      // navigating to chrome://tracing.
+      // found by navigating to chrome://tracing.
-      // 可选项，将完整的 timeline 以 json 文件的形式写入磁盘。
-      // 可以用 Chrome 浏览器的跟踪工具打开这个文件。跟踪工具可以在 Chorme 浏览器的地址栏里输入 chrome://tracing 打开。
       summary.writeTimelineToFile('scrolling_timeline', pretty: true);
     });
   });